Daylily-Informatics/daylily/docs/install/Install.md

   source bin/daylily-init
   ```

-  - You will be prompted for the information you obtained in the prereq steps (it is fine to re-run this script for new DECs or to re-try a failed attempt).
+  - You will be prompted for the information you obtained in the prereq steps (it is fine to re-run this script for new DECs or to retry a failed attempt).
   - This script will:
       1. Install brew (if not detected).
       3. Install conda (if not detected).